Good (and safer) things are coming to our RV Tow vehicles that do all the pulling of our campers, 5th wheels, pods and everything else!

 Seems like the EPA standards for diesel engines have been changing every few years - with no real time to measure or recoup manufacturing costs for the engine companies.

 2010 saw some pretty big changes again and therefore the Industry changed dramatically.
-Caterpillar got out of the over-the-road engine building business (for now, at least) and many of the engine companies started using a "urea" product to meet the new standards.
+Many of the engine companies started using a "urea" product to meet the new standards.

-Urea tanks will be standard equipment for most new diesel trucks, buses, cars, and sport utility vehicles (SUVs) manufactured in the United States after Jan.
+Urea tanks are standard equipment for most new diesel trucks, buses, cars, and sport utility vehicles (SUVs) manufactured in the United States after Jan.
 1, 2010.

 An automotive grade of urea will be injected into the vehicles' exhaust stream to "scrub" nitrogen oxide (NOx) from the diesel exhaust.
 NOx is the real culprit in emissions!